PhuLai/eua-dataset/README.md

 ### Acknowledgements
 - [The Australian Communications and Media Authority](https://www.acma.gov.au/Industry/Spectrum/Radiocomms-licensing/Register-of-radiocommunications-licences/radiocomms-licence-data) for the radio base station dataset.
-- [IP-API](http://ip-api.com/) for use to collect the user location information.
+- [IP-API](http://ip-api.com/) for use to convert IP addresses to geographical locations.

 ##License The MIT License (MIT)